ajayr6696/SpringFinancial/README.md

 - Clone this repository and navigate to the project directory.
 ### In backend/
 - Make sure you have Node.js and Composer installed on your system.
-- Install the frontend dependencies by running the following command: npm install
 - Install the backend dependencies by running the following command: composer install
 - Create a copy of the .env.example file and rename it to .env.